fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/lang_reference.md

 #### Fortress

-Some aspects of MCDPL were inspired by a language called Fortress\cite{bib:fortress} that was developed by \xxx and team at Sun during the period 2005--2012.<footnote>It was funded out of a DARPA program for high-performance computing, but it didn't make the latter phase  of the program, so it was eventually abandoned.</footnote>.
+Some aspects of MCDPL were inspired by a language called [Fortress][fortress]\cite{bib:fortress} that was developed by Guy Steele and team at Sun during the period 2005--2012.<footnote>It was funded by the DARPA
+[High Productivity Computing Systems (HPCS)][HPCS], but it didn't make the latter phase  of the program, so it was eventually abandoned.</footnote>.

 MCDPL uses these ideas from Fortress: